FedericoAcostaDev/guerrerosFront/README.md

 # Getting Started with Create React App

-this is an API project using node.js, Mern with a React.js front-end.
+This is a MERN application

-technologies used:
+Technologies used:
 Multer is used for image storage
 Axios to fetch data from mongodb
 Mongodb for database